 HTTP Proxy Support:

-For WLS 12.1.3 and later versions that support JDK8, you can and may need to update to a later version of jar files if you want some newer features, such as HTTP proxy configuration.
+You can and may need to update to a later version of Oracle driver jar files (18.3 or later) if you want some newer features, such as HTTP proxy configuration.
+Note that this requires the environment to be running JDK8.
+Also note that up-coming releases 188.8.131.52.0 and 184.108.40.206.0 will ship with the 19.3 driver so this upgrade is not required.

 If the client is behind a firewall and your network configuration requires an HTTP proxy to connect to the internet, you have two options.
 You can convince your network administrator to open outbound connections to hosts in the oraclecloud.com domain using port 1522 without going through an HTTP proxy.
 The other option if running on JDK8 is to upgrade to the Oracle 18.3 JDBC Thin Client, which enables connections through HTTP proxies.
 See the blog Oracle 18.3 Database Support with WebLogic Server for instructions on how to get the jar files and update your CLASSPATH/PRE_CLASSPATH.
 In addition, you will need to update the dbnnnnnnnnnnnn_tp; service entry in the tnsnames.ora file to change "address=" to "address= (https_proxy=proxyhostname)(https_proxy_port=80)".
 Failure to do this will cause connections to the database to hang or not find the host.